Online Graph Topology Learning from Matrix-valued Time Series: Introduction

 \section{Introduction}

-The identification of graph topology responds to increasing needs of data representation and visualization in many disciplines, such as meteorology, finance, neuroscience and social science.
-It is crucial to reveal the underlying relationships between data entries, even in the settings where the natural graphs are available.
-For example in \citet{mei2016signal}, a temperature graph is inferred from the multivariate time series recording temperatures of cities around the continental United States over one-year period.
-It differs from the distance graph, however exhibits a better performance in predicting weather trends.
+The identification of graph topology responds to increasing needs for data representation and visualization in many disciplines, such as meteorology, finance, neuroscience, and social science.
+It is crucial to reveal the underlying relationships between data entries, even in settings where natural graphs are available.
+For example, in \citet{mei2016signal}, a temperature graph is inferred from the multivariate time series recording temperatures of cities around the continental United States over a one-year period.
+It differs from the distance graph, yet it exhibits better performance in predicting weather trends.
 Many methods have been proposed to infer graphs for various data processes and application settings \citep{sandryhaila2014big, dong2019learning}.
-The problem of graph learning is that, given the observations of multiple features represented by random variables or processes, we would like to build or infer the cross-feature relationship that takes the form of a graph, with the features termed as nodes.
-According to data nature and the type of relationship, there are two main lines of work in the graph learning domain using statistic tools.
+The problem of graph learning is, given the observations of multiple features represented by random variables or processes, to build or infer the cross-feature relationship that takes the form of a graph, with the features termed as nodes.
+According to the nature of the data and the type of relationship, there are two main lines of work in the graph learning domain using statistical tools.